evcc-io/evcc.io/content/terms.de.md

 - All electric vehicle charger integrations
 - All heat pump integrations
-- Advanced features (modbus proxy, load management, etc.)
+- Advanced features (modbus proxy, etc.)
-- All current and future local features of evcc
+- Additional local features that may be added in future releases, at our discretion

 ### 3.3 Future Features

 We may introduce optional cloud services (such as remote access, optimization services, or third-party API access) that require additional fees.
+We may also introduce commercial features (such as load management, fleet operations, or similar functionality aimed at commercial use cases) that are offered under a separate tier.
-All sponsorships (recurring and lifetime) include all local features, but may not include future cloud services with ongoing external costs.
+Sponsorships (recurring and lifetime) cover local sponsor features as described above, but may not include future cloud services with ongoing external costs or commercial features.

 ## 4. Payment Terms